yasirisrar012/Solubility-Prediction-for-Drug-Discovery-A-Machine-Learning-Approach/README.md

-# Molecular Solubility Prediction with Machine Learning
+# Solubility Prediction for Drug Discovery : A Machine Learning Approach

 ## Project Overview
 This project focuses on predicting the aqueous solubility (**logS**) of chemical compounds using molecular descriptors and machine learning techniques.
 The dataset utilized includes molecular features such as `MolLogP`, `MolWt`, `NumRotatableBonds`, and `AromaticProportion`.
 Two machine learning models, **Linear Regression** and **Random Forest**, are implemented and compared to evaluate their predictive performance.